 This growth phase in the building design and construction industry has also brought in more professional designs, technologies and construction methods to meet the demand and match the speed of growth.

-The challenges posed by the need to have more complex and energy-efficient buildings prompted adoption of certain construction materials that were architecturally appealing while meeting the energy efficiency criteria required to meet these challenges thus bringing in some combustible or flammable elements in the façade materials.
+The challenges posed by the need to have more complex and energy-efficient buildings prompted the adoption of certain construction materials that were architecturally appealing while meeting the energy efficiency criteria required to meet these challenges thus bringing in some combustible or flammable elements in the façade materials.

-This has also necessitated the need to add another objective of “corporate/city image and commitment to safety of society” to the traditional fire engineering design objectives of life safety, property protection and business continuity.
+This has also necessitated the need to add another objective of “corporate/city image and commitment to the safety of society” to the traditional fire engineering design objectives of life safety, property protection and business continuity.
 The entire fire industry stakeholders like regulators, testing laboratories, product developers, engineers and installers through their specific interest groups are proposing their solutions to improve the fire performance of these façade materials and systems.

 We cannot have a one-size-fits-all solution.
 Every façade fire design is unique with some unique variables related to its geo-location and surroundings.
 Even an approach of – “change the entire façade system of some of the already built buildings” is impractical since it will incur prohibitive costs.
 Hence, multiple approaches will need to be developed and categorized.